- Any capable of running an OS that still receives security updates

 Automatically updating mesh wireless routers:

-- Most other Mesh Routers such as Google Wifi, eero, Orbi, Deco, Luma, Velop, etc. will perform automatic updates randomly without control.
+Most other Mesh Routers such as Google Wifi, eero, Orbi, UniFi, Deco, Luma, Velop, etc. may perform automatic updates randomly without control.

-In most cases the automatic update is more important than the potential disruption it may cause, but if you need to be able to schedule the automatic updates, choose Synology unless you can confirm it is configurable or adaptive enough for your use case (do NOT disable or choose manual updates).
+In most cases the automatic update is more important than the potential disruption it may cause (do NOT disable or choose manual updates even if the option is available).